 Uber and Lyft driving services have skyrocketed, making the trend one that is commonly talked about and examined.
-With Uber you can get a safe ride or become an independent contractor so the company has become a hot topic around town.
+With Uber you can get a safe ride or become an independent contractor – understandable why the company has become a hot topic around town.
+Just how safe is ride share, though?
+Consider these concerns from an auto accident lawyer.

 In the Marietta and the Atlanta area, over 2,000 people are interactive with the local Uber Facebook page.